 - Be in the top 10 percent of high school graduating class with a 1360 SAT (combined Evidence-Based Reading and Writing ) or 30 ACT Composite score.

 - While enrolled at Pitt, maintain a 3.5 grade point average as a full-time student.

 - At point of application to law school, satisfy a standard character review and attain a 160 LSAT result.

-- Note: for students not eligible for a freshman guarantee, working toward early admission to the School of Law after three years of study in Arts and Sciences or applying through our early decision program may be a desirable alternative.
+- Note: for students not eligible for the guarantee, working toward early admission to the School of Law after three years of study in Arts and Sciences or applying through our early decision program may be a desirable alternative.